 We recently showed that some attention mechanisms (additive and deep attention) can indeed serve as model explanation while others (dot attention) are not suitable for explanations (Wen et al., 2022).
 For the current project, we built a classifier model that can distinguish between “lonely” and “non lonely people” (determined by scores on UCLA Loneliness Scale) based on linguistic features from their interview transcripts.
 Our model, depicted in Figure 1, separately processes each interview section and combines the output of these (a_1, a_2, …, a_6, in Figure 1) via an additive attention module followed by a SoftMax function to give the final prediction.
 By using an additive attention module at this stage, we allow explainability at the section level.
 That is, we can easily understand whether any section of the interview emerges as important to the model’s decision and if so, which section was most important, based on the attention scores.

 We next describe the components of the model that processes the text content of each of the sections (enclosed within a dashed rectangle in Figure 1).
 We begin feeding the words derived from the transcript of each section into the LIWC-22 tool to generate section-level representation.
 Each section is then characterized by a fixed-size vector obtained through the tool.
-The LIWC-22 representation of each section, fi, is fed into a FT-transformer encoder block which uses six Multi-Head Self-Attention (MHSA) layers, followed by a feed-forward layer, which is the same as that proposed in Gorishniy (2021).
+The LIWC-22 representation of each section, fi, is fed into a FT-transformer encoder block composed of six Multi-Head Self-Attention (MHSA) layers, followed by a feed-forward layer, as previously described in Gorishniy (2021).
 FT-Transformer (Feature Tokenizer + Transformer) is a model designed for the tabular domain by adapting the Transformer architecture (Gorishniy, 2021).
 The output of each of these sections is then combined using the attention mechanism as explained earlier.

-We implemented our proposed models in the PyTorch platform, training them with the goal of minimizing cross-entropy loss for classifying users as lonely or not lonely in the training dataset.
+We implemented our proposed models in pytorch, training them with the goal of minimizing cross-entropy loss for classifying users as lonely or not lonely in the training dataset.
 We utilized ADAMW (ADAM algorithm with weight decay) as the optimizer during training (Loshchilov and Hutter, 2017).
 For validation, we performed a random data split, allocating 81% for training, 9% for validation, and 10% for testing.

 Figure 1: Model to predict loneliness category using LIWC-22 features from different interview sections (Section 1 through 6).